Razor (band): Early years and split (1983–1992)

 Vocalist Stace McLaren's interest in the band declined which eventually led to his departure.
-He was replaced with SFH vocalist Bob Reid.
+He was replaced with London Ontario vocalist Bob Reid, whose band SFH had been opening shows for Razor in early 1988.
 The band then signed with Fringe Product and released Shotgun Justice in March 1990.
 They headlined smaller venues, performing with Sacrifice and Disciples of Power.
-Drummer Rob Mills was involved in an accident which made him unable to perform as a result.
-Adam Carlo left the band and was replaced with SFH bassist Jon Armstrong.
+Prior to the recording of the next album, drummer Rob Mills was involved in an accident which made him unable to perform.
+Around that same time, Adam Carlo left the band and was replaced with SFH bassist Jon Armstrong.
 The next album Open Hostility was released in 1991.
 Due to Mills' injury and inability to perform on the album, Dave Carlo used a drum machine to replicate his style.
 Mills later returned and Razor embarked on a tour in support of the album leading up to their final performance on October 2, 1992.
-Following the tour, the band split-up.
-A compilation called Exhumed was issued by Fringe Product during the band's absence.
+Following the tour, Dave Carlo, feeling that musical tastes had changed and that Razor had run its course, decided to retire and the band split-up.
+In 1994, a career retrospective compilation called Exhumed was issued by Fringe Product.

 Reformation and recent years (1996–present)

 In 1996, Razor became active again as a result of vocalist Bob Reid's idea of reforming the band.
 Both Reid and Carlo were joined by Armstrong and SFH drummer Rich Oosterbosch.
 The eighth studio album Decibels was released in 1997 by Hypnotic Records.
 Armstrong and Oosterbosch would no longer be in the band and was replaced by returning members Rob Mills and Adam Carlo (before being replaced by Mike Campagnolo).

 Razor took part on The Gates of Hell tour in 2005, the Headbangers Open Air Festival in 2009 and the True Thrash Festival in Osaka in 2011.
 A DVD of this performance was released only in Japan in February 2012.

 On April 19, 2012, Carlo was diagnosed with Stage 2 oral cancer, but was successfully treated and resumed his guitar duties in 2015.
 The band performed at a charity event in 2014, the Maryland Deathfest in 2015 and the California Deathfest in 2016.

 In 2014, drummer Rob Mills left the band and was replaced with Ripp'rd drummer Rider Johnson.
-In late 2018, Johnson announced his departure via Facebook and was replaced with Shareef "Reef" Hassanien for the majority of 2019.
-However, by the end of that year, Johnson rejoined the group.

 The ninth studio album Cycle of Contempt was released on September 23, 2022, marking the first album in 25 years.